The Way to Rainy Mountain: History of the Kiowa

 The Kiowa tribe has been documented in records dating back to at least 1732.
 The Kiowa are nomadic people from the Great Plains.
 They began migrating from western Montana in the 1700s, when they moved southeast of the Yellowstone River.
 They allied with the Crow tribe, from whom they acquired the horse and the Sun Dance.
 Their subsequent history is a record of rights lost to the United States government.
 In 1837, they were forced to sign a treaty with the government that allowed Americans to travel through Kiowa and Comanche lands, and in 1867, the Kiowa were forced onto a reservation as a result of the Medicine Lodge Treaty.
-Oklahoma became the Kiowa’s homeland.
+Oklahoma became the Kiowa's homeland.
 In 1990, 9,500 Kiowa still lived in the United States.

 Reception

 The usefulness of The Way to Rainy Mountain for classroom instruction has been a topic of debate in the academic world.
-In the article “Inventive Modeling: Rainy Mountain’s Way to Composition,” Kenneth Roemer claims that the book is a perfect example for students learning writing composition because of the three different writing approaches that Momaday uses.
-Also according to Roemer, it is good introductory to Native American literature for students with no background in it.
-Another critic, Sharon Jessee claims that The Way to Rainy Mountain can be used to demonstrate theme and plot structure in the classroom.
-In addition to issues of composition and structure, The Way to Rainy Mountain raises issues of how to utilize works with unfamiliar subject matter and writing styles in the classroom, Roemer points out.
+In the article “Inventive Modeling: Rainy Mountain’s Way to Composition,” Kenneth Roemer claims that the book is a perfect example for students learning writing composition because of the three writing approaches that Momaday uses.
+Roemer also asserts that the book is a good introduction to Native American literature for students with no background in it.
+The Way to Rainy Mountain raises issues of how to utilize works with unfamiliar subject matter and writing styles in the classroom, Roemer points out.
+Another critic, Sharon Jessee, claims that The Way to Rainy Mountain can be used to demonstrate theme and plot structure in the classroom.